nukopian/DBIx-Squirrel/README.md

 # DESCRIPTION

-Just what the world needs — another Perl module for working with databases.
+**Just what the world needs — another Perl package for working with databases!**

-DBIx-Squirrel is a DBI extension that subclasses packages in the DBI namespace, to add a few enhancements to its venerable ancestor's interface.
+`DBIx::Squirrel` is a `DBI` extension that serves as drop-in replacement for `DBI`, while adding a few progressive enhancements to make some tasks much easier.

 # DESIGN

 ## Compatibility

-DBIx-Squirrel's baseline behaviour is **be like DBI**.
+DBIx-Squirrel's baseline behaviour is be like `DBI`.

 A developer should be able to confidently replace `use DBI` with `use DBIx::Squirrel`, while expecting their script to behave just